RiccardoIzzo/ROS-robotics-project/first_project/README.md

 4. In order to start all the nodes run "roslaunch first_project launch.launch" (if ROS doesn't found the package run "source devel/setup.bash" and repeat the fourth step)

 At this point there are several actions available:
-* Run a bag and visualize the odometry with rviz
+* Run a bag and compare the ground truth pose with our odometry with rviz
+* Check that the velocities of the wheels (RPM) match the recorded encoders values with rqt_plot/plotjuggler
 * Inspect all the topics
 * Reset the robot pose with "rosservice call /reset ecc..."
 * Dynamically change the integration method with "rosrun rqt_reconfigure rqt_reconfigure", click on "my_odometry_sub" and select Euler or Runge-Kutta